riatzukiza/riatzukiza.github.io/kanban/tasks/weather system.md

 # Description

-Weather effects how real plants grow, we have an issue now where plants usually grow uncontrollably, or completely disappear due to consumption by the ants.
-The plants need a limiting growth factor other than the plants consuming them if they are to be able to grow enough to not disapear so the ants can actually find them.
+Weather effects how real plants [[grow]], we have an issue now where plants usually [[grow]] uncontrollably, or completely disappear due to consumption by the ants.
+The plants need a limiting growth factor other than the plants consuming them if they are to be able to [[grow]] enough to not disapear so the ants can actually find them.
 ## Related Epics
 - [[Game Mechanics]]
 ## Requirements